-While people have been using conventional polyurethane foam in crib mattresses for years, studies have shown that the flame retardant chemicals used on synthetic foam can release contaminants that have an adverse effect on your baby’s health.
+While people have been using conventional polyurethane foam in crib mattresses for years, studies have shown that the flame retardant chemicals used on the synthetic foam can release contaminants that have an adverse effect on your baby’s health.
 This has led to many mattress companies switching to polyester for crib mattresses, but it is pretty obvious that any kind of synthetic foam would expose your child to chemicals.

-The best foam crib mattress
+Foam crib mattress

 Meanwhile, organic mattresses were developed to allow babies to sleep in a healthier environment.
-Organic mattresses are made with wool, cotton, natural latex or cocofibres.
+Organic mattresses are made with wool, cotton, natural latex, or coco fibers.
 These materials need not be treated with toxic chemicals, and are thus a lot safer for your child.

-The best organic crib mattress
+Organic crib mattress

 Ideally, organic mattresses would be the better choice.
 However, there is a significant price difference between the two, with organic crib mattresses costing up to five times more than ordinary foam.
 If you can afford it, go organic.
 Nevertheless, what is a parent on a budget going to do?

-If you would like to choose what is best for your baby but do not have cash for an organic crib mattress, you can settle the foam vs organic crib mattress debate by getting a foam mattress that are made with polyester fibres low in harmful VOCs.
+If you would like to choose what is best for your baby but do not have cash for an organic crib mattress, you can settle the foam vs organic crib mattress debate by getting a foam mattress that is made with polyester fibers low in harmful VOCs.